Directed by: Byron Howard, Rich Moore || Produced by: Clark Spencer

 Running Time: 108 minutes

-I don’t review animated films often on this site because, quite frankly, I really don’t care about them that much.
+I don’t review animated films often on this site because, quite frankly, I don’t care for them that much.
 Sure, Pixar Studios’ feature films are case studies on how to write solid screenplays, and their animation is always top-notch, but much of the actual filmmaking and cinematography behind their stories (and especially their rival studios’ movies) I find lacking.
 On the flip side, their greatest hits like The Incredibles (2004), Finding Nemo (2003), and Inside Out (2014) are so universally beloved there’s not much point in dissecting them with a review.
 Perhaps I’ll write an essay on my personal favorite, Toy Story (1995), one day, but I’m in no hurry.
 As a whole, I find that style of filmmaking over-saturated in today’s market to a degree even the modern superhero-craze hasn’t achieved.
 Animated feature films have become so overrated and ubiquitous for little reason other than their inherent kid-friendly, mass-audience appeal, despite their vast and often unused potential for visual humor.

 So, color me surprised when I found myself enjoying the hell out of Walt Disney Animation’s latest rebuttal to the dominance of its sister studio, Zootopia.
 While I enjoyed Wreck-It Ralph (2012), I found 2013’s Frozen-mania irritating and overblown, so I did not expect to have as good a time with Zootopia as I did.
 Besides my qualms with animation in general, much coverage of the film has centered on its “positive moral themes” and “challenges toward social/racial/ethnic/sexual/[insert demographic here] stereotypes.”

-Any time a popular movie becomes overly politicized, I start to worry, especially if it’s a mainstream property that appears have progressive, politically correct appeal.
+Any time a popular movie becomes overly politicized, I start to worry, especially if it’s a mainstream property that appears to have progressive, politically correct appeal.
 Things like Avatar (2009), An Inconvenient Truth (2006), Carol (2015), or Selma (2014) give me a headache with their overblown critical praise and on-the-nose social commentary.
 I feared another heavy-handed preaching was order.
 Thankfully, I was mistaken.

-While I doubt most critics and social commentators would recognize impressive cinematography or mature characterizations if they came and bit them on the ass, this time the crowds stumbled upon a smarter-than-average script, which also happened to have a great sense of humor.
+While I doubt most critics and social commentators would recognize impressive cinematography or mature characterizations if they bit them on the ass, this time the crowds stumbled upon a smarter-than-average script, which also happened to have a great sense of humor.
 Zootopia, an overt contemplation on societal prejudice, political scheming, and the American cultural melding pot, is the farthest thing from subtle; its jokes, characterizations, and various subplots all have obvious political messages, but like my favorite case study, District 9 (2009), the movie rarely hits you over the head with its messages’ simplicity.
 The primary reasons why this goofy social commentary entertains rather than elicits groans from yours truly is because of its strong characters, interesting story, strong visual gags, and that aforementioned sense of humor.

 Zootopia’s politically correct pandering is balanced by several snarky characters who keep the movie’s story grounded in reality, providing a pragmatic contrast to the film’s otherwise idealistic themes.
 Our main character, Judy Hopps (Ginnifer Goodwin), is your new age, strong-willed feminist archetype who takes on the world with her can-do attitude and resilient fortitude.
 She is quickly matched, however, by the cynical and suave Nick Wilde (Jason Bateman), who counter’s Hopp’s idealism and goodwill with distinctly masculine snark and nihilistic demeanor.
 Regardless whatever real-life parallels one draws from this pairing, the character dynamic of Hopps and Wilde further illustrates the effectiveness of writing opposite personalities as co-leads.
 Like Princess Leia and Han Solo before them (or Colossus and Deadpool from this year’s, well, Deadpool ), opposite characters not only provide a broader appeal to a larger audience, they also make for more entertaining actor-chemistry and provide nearly endless material for character gags.
 Every time Hopps becomes too serious, she’s matched by Wilde’s smartass remarks, and every time Wilde becomes too cynical and callous, Hopps reacts with optimism and spunk.
 These two are the heart and soul of Zootopia.